Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 However, you may reach a point where these things are not enough – you want to be able to engage in meaningful conversations, and to do so, you must know how to express your opinions, tastes, and preferences.

 Here are some important phrases to know when expressing your opinions in French.
+Audio recordings are provided with the phrases so that you can practice your French pronunciation.

 - “Thank you, I love (it)!”
 If you want to specify exactly what you love, you can add the object at the end of the sentence, such as, “J’adore ce plat!”
 (I love this meal).